chaseofthejungle/big-o-notation-overview-guide/README.md

 }
 ```

 **O(2ⁿ) - Exponential Time:** Algorithms with this complexity have very fast, exponential growth rates.
-They are commonly used in recursive algorithms, such as the popular solution of the naive Fibonacci sequence (due to it making two recursive calls for each 'n'... which develops a binary tree of calls that is composed of approximately 2ⁿ nodes):
+They are commonly used in recursive algorithms, such as the popular solution of the naive Fibonacci sequence (due to it making two recursive calls for each 'n'... which develops a binary tree of call branches, composed of approximately 2ⁿ nodes):

 ```
 public class ExponentialTime {